hanmowang/ValorantTopDown/README.md

 Combined the two guides (Wizard top down shooter series and Let's build a game series) from RealTutsGML on YouTube.

-run the launch.bat file to start the game
+run the launchGame.bat file to start the game